The other day I wrote about letting my kids simply feel whatever they feel.

 Do you feel sad because your sister is angry with you?

-“It’s ok to be angry with your brother but it is not ok to hit him.”
+“It’s ok to be angry with your brother, but it is not ok to hit him.”

 “It is ok to feel cross about having to do the job, but you still have to do it.”

-I hope I am sending the message that it is ok to have big feelngs, but how we deal with them is important.
+The message we want to give our kids is that it is ok to have big feelings, but how we deal with them is important.
+Though simply saying those things is usually not enough.

 You can go punch your pillow.